How to sue someone in small claims court UK guide

 Draft Your Particulars of Claim

 Your particulars of claim is a written statement explaining what happened, how much you're owed, and why.
 Keep it factual, clear, and chronological.
-Avoid emotional language.
-The court needs to understand your claim at a glance.

 04